MichiganLabs/docker-pgbackups/README.md

 # Docker PG-Backups
-### A Docker container to back up Postgres databases
+### A Docker container to back up Postgres databases automatically

 The `backup_databases.sh` script queries the database for all non-template databases and uses `pg_dump` to save them: